jvdanilo/npm-collection-resource/README.md

 var promise = Users.save(user);
 ```

-This will send a **PUT** request to */users/10* api path with user data.
+This will send a **PATCH** request to */users/10* api path with user data.

-By default Collection Resource will try to recognize, by existance of **id** (or primary field) which request to send POST or PUT.
+By default Collection Resource will try to recognize, by existance of **id** (or primary field) which request to send POST or PATCH.

 For other cases where you want to force a POST/CREATING request you can use **.make()** to mark those objects as **new** for POST-ing.